degville/snap-docs/docs/how-to-guides/manage-snaps/store-listing-branding.md

 - max resolution: 512x512
 - aspect ratio: 1:1

-> :information_source: this icon will only be used in graphical stores frontends, _not_ the desktop menu and dock.
+> ⓘ  this icon will only be used in graphical stores frontends, _not_ the desktop menu and dock.
 Those use the icon specified in the desktop entry files: [Desktop files for menu integration](https://snapcraft.io/docs/desktop-menu-icon-support).

 <h3 id='heading--screenshots'>Screenshots</h2>